redFrik/udk10-Embedded_Systems/udk131212/README.md

 //--preparation for own project
 ===============================
-Start to think of a project you want to realize and work in jan-feb.
+Start to think of a project you want to realize and work with in jan-feb.
 Be prepared to present it next time.

 //--extra
 ---------